← essays

 infrastructure:

-and this is just what i set up in 3 hours of playing around. moltbot has 1000+ possible integrations - i've barely scratched the surface.
+and this is just what i set up in 3 hours of playing around. moltbot has 1000+ possible integrations.

 personality & memory: